isomorphic-git/isomorphic-git/README.md

 TODO:
 - [ ] I should probably normalize on timestamps and get rid of the `date` options.
 - [ ] I should probably remove `username`, `password`, `token`, and `oauth2format` and make everyone use `onAuth` callback for that.
-- [ ] Make sure that the payload output of `readTag` and `readCommit` is newline-correct to easily verify.
-Then remove the `verify` command.
 - [ ] Update the WebWorker Guide.
 - [ ] Update the Useful Snippets.